stepanogil/mcp-sse-demo/README.md

 # MCP SSE Demo

 This repository demonstrates using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) with Server-Sent Events (SSE) to interact with a Zapier MCP server, enabling access to Gmail functionalities through an AI agent.

-This project demonstrates how to integrate a remotely hosted MCP server with your LLM of choice (i.e. not via the Claude desktop app or Cursor)
+It illustrates integrating a remotely hosted MCP server with your LLM of choice (i.e. not via the Claude desktop app or Cursor)

 ## Overview